-GasBuddy has saved us quite a bit on fuel.
 This free mobile app displays user updated gas prices to help us find the cheapest gas in the United States and Canada.
-The best part is we can look up gas prices in other cities to compare prices.
-We learned this money saving lesson early on and you can read about it in our Full Time RV Costs for One Year.
+The best part is you can look up gas prices in other cities to compare prices.
+We learned this money saving lesson early in our full time RVing journey.
+Check out more lessons learned in our post Full Time RV Costs for One Year.

-We hope you found this list helpful and feel free to leave a comment and share your must have RVing gadgets.
+We hope you found this list of Must Have RVing Gadgets helpful.
+Feel free to leave a comment and share your favorite gadgets.